MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concepts-root-certificate-rotation.md

 ## What if we removed the DigiCertGlobalRootCA certificate?

 You will start to observe connectivity errors while connecting to your Azure Database for MySQL - Flexible Server.
-You will need to [configure SSL](howto-configure-ssl.md) with [DigiCertGlobalRootCA](https://dl.cacerts.digicert.com/DigiCertGlobalRootCA.crt.pem) certificate again to maintain connectivity.
+You will need to [configure SSL](how-to-connect-tls-ssl.md) with [DigiCertGlobalRootCA](https://dl.cacerts.digicert.com/DigiCertGlobalRootCA.crt.pem) certificate again to maintain connectivity.

 #### What if we would like to make sure the MySQL connections are established upon the DigiCertGlobalRootG2 CA?

-After we complete the root certificate change, the newly generated cert will be pushed down to customer servers.
-However, it requires a server restart for the new cert to take effect.
-Therefore, if a customer needs to make sure they are using the DigiCertGlobalRootG2 CA, they will have to **restart their servers** after the root cert change.
+After we complete the root certificate change, the newly generated certificate will be pushed down to customer servers.
+However, it requires a server restart for the new certificate to take effect.
+Therefore, if a customer needs to make sure they are using the DigiCertGlobalRootG2 CA, they will have to **restart their servers** after the root certificate change.

 ## Frequently asked questions